ay-lab-team/Loop-Catalog-Pipelines/workflow/scripts/visualizations/longrange/README.md

-# Running scripts for HP samples
+# Running scripts for HP loops
-These instructions are give for fithichip samples but the cp and hiccups equivalents are identical.
+These instructions are writen for FH loops but the FC and HiCCUPs equivalents are identical.

 #### Main Steps